SECOND QUARTER 2025

 +

-In the US, HY credit spreads reflect the prudent behavior of management teams, balance sheet strength and technicals.
-We continue to see some opportunity in service-related sectors that are still recovering from pandemic-era recession (i.e., reopening trades including airlines, cruise lines and lodging), energy (E&P), and potential rising stars.
-We are more cautious on consumer products, retailers and home construction.
+In the US, HY credit spreads reflect balance sheet strength, the prudent behavior of management teams and supportive demand for higher-yielding securities relative to supply.
+We continue to see selective opportunities in service-related sectors that are still recovering from pandemic-era recession, energy (E&P) and potential rising stars.
+We are more cautious about consumer products, retailers and home construction sectors.

 +/–